 Step 3 – Targeting

-Here’s one trick that works marvelously on mass market products.
+Here’s one trick that works marvelously on mass-market products.
 It worked on Breeo.

-Instead of having 10 different ad sets containing slightly different or same ads, try pointing 10 different ad sets to a single PPE (Page-post-engagement) ad.
+Instead of having 10 different ad sets containing slightly different or the same ads, try pointing 10 different ad sets to a single PPE (Page-post-engagement) ad.

-That way you don’t have to build up the social proof on 10 different ads, but just on one, which is for the start more cost effective.
+That way you don’t have to build up the social proof on 10 different ads, but just on one, which is for the start more cost-effective.
 More engagement brings, of course, more engagement – which leads to the ad going ‘viral’ and you getting filthy rich (or not).